Sonayonn/mystatement-analyzer/README.md

-# opay-statement-analyzer
+# my-statement-analyzer
-A lightweight ETL pipeline and Streamlit web app that automatically extracts, cleans, and categorizes transaction data from OPay bank statements (PDF/Excel).
+A lightweight ETL pipeline and Streamlit web app that automatically extracts, cleans, and categorizes transaction data from bank statements (PDF/Excel).